 Do not show GDPR consent form

 The EU General Data Protection Regulation (GDPR) is the most important change in data privacy regulation in 20 years.
 There are regulations about collecting user information and software needs to provide consent form.
-If you have customers in the EU, it is recommended to show the consent form.

 Allow tenant to increase user plan automatically